 Footwear is an important tool for helping keep feet safe and healthy for diabetic individuals.
-Here at Austin Foot & Ankle Specialists, we are pleased to provide access to various shoe suppliers to assist our patients who live with diabetes.
+Here at Austin Foot and Ankle Specialists, we are pleased to provide access to various shoe suppliers to assist our patients who live with diabetes.
 Find out more about Medicare coverage and prescription information so you can get the shoes you need to protect your feet from dangerous conditions.

 Medicare Assistance for Diabetic Shoes